-American English speakers use linking to join words toegether so that they are easy to say and flow together smoothly.
-It often sounds like people are saying one long word since they don’t leave spaces between words.
+American English speakers link or join words together so that they are easy to say and flow together smoothly.
+It often sounds like native speakers are saying one long word since they don’t leave spaces between each word.

 Here are 2 common types of linking that we use in spoken American English.